 Again, we are responsible for how quickly we permit ourselves to heal.
 And how quickly we welcome the (genuine and true, we hope) attentions of another man, for the vibes we put out….

 That said, I had struggled with putting up this post because I felt something was incomplete.
 I couldn’t quite explain how to say a woman determines her love life BUT it will not always be in her hands.
 Then I saw a Facebook post, and then I thought ‘haha, here’s it!’

-Now, as much as a woman want a particular man, a particular love-life, no matter how humble she is, no matter how sexy, no matter how much make-up she puts up, or how so very virtuous she is, if the man is NOT willing to stay, he won’t.
+Now, as much as a woman wants a particular man, a particular love-life, no matter how humble she is, no matter how sexy, no matter how much make-up she puts up, or how so very virtuous she is, if the man is NOT willing to stay, he won’t.

 And in that regard, a woman does NOT have the love life that she wants, despite having possibly giving her best to what she wanted.